What Is An Apartment Syndication?

 The LPs get all the upside of investing in real estate such as cash flow, equity, appreciation, and tax benefits without being a landlord.

-Furthermore, syndicate investments in multifamily real estate offer the potential for high returns.
+Furthermore, syndicate investments in multifamily offer the potential for high returns.

 How the syndication works

-A real estate syndication comes together when a general partner (GP) team (that's us!) finds a qualified commercial real estate asset and puts together an offering to potential investors.
+The syndication comes together when a general partner (GP) team (that's us!) finds a qualified apartment building and puts together an offering to potential investors.

-The minimum investment amount can vary from different syndications but it’s typically between $50,000 - $100,000.
-A multifamily syndication can last anywhere from a few years to over ten years.
-However, the average syndication has a lifespan of 3-7 years.
+The minimum investment amount can vary from different syndications but it’s typically between $25,000 - $100,000.
+The projects usually average a lifespan of 3-7 years.

 During that time, the asset typically goes through a specific business plan.
 This could involve anything from making cosmetic improvements to renovating and adding new amenities.